Nationaal Songfestival: History

 In 1961, 1963, 1980, 2007 and 2008, the Dutch entry for the Eurovision Song Contest was not selected through Nationaal Songfestival, but was chosen internally by a special committee.
-The 1963 edition of Nationaal Songfestival had been scheduled to take place on 23 January at the Tivoli in Utrecht, but was cancelled due to a strike of the Metropole Orchestra.
+The 1963 edition of Nationaal Songfestival had initially been scheduled to take place on 23 January, but was postponed to 11 February and ultimately cancelled due to a strike of the Metropole Orchestra.
 In 2007, a special edition of the show Mooi!
 Weer De Leeuw, titled Mooi!
 Weer het Nationaal Songfestival, was broadcast in which Edsilia Rombley performed three potential Eurovision entries, after which she announced which song she had picked.